 Since it began, the GIC has worked on a comprehensive CMBA Green Initiative, the center stone of which is a Green Certification Program.
 The Green Certification program now includes two certification levels.
 See the "certification" tab for more information.
 The GIC also developed a Carbon Footprint Calculator for Legal Services Organizations.
 Download your free copy today!

-The Green Initiative Committee (GIC) is pleased to be hosting its Greener Way to Work Week September 28 - October 2 and encourages you to find greener ways to commute to work one or more days that week.
+The Green Initiative Committee (GIC) was pleased to host Greener Way to Work Week September 28 - October 2.
+The week encouraged finding greener ways to commute to work one or more days that week.

-The GIC also will host its annual luncheon on Friday, October 2 at the CMBA.
-The luncheon will welcome a special guest presenter, but will also formally recognize the firms/offices who are CMBA Green and Green+ Certified, so get certified today!
+The GIC also hosted its annual luncheon on Friday, October 2 at the CMBA.
+The luncheon welcomed special guest presenter Colby Sattler of the Western Reserve Land Conservancy , and also formally recognized the firms/offices who are CMBA Green and Green+ Certified.

 Applying for the two-year certification recognition is simple.
 For more info, visit the "events and award" tab for more information on what has become a week-long focus and the annual luncheon.